hofstadter-io/mvs/README.md

 - Hoflang - extends Cuelang with full compatibility
 - Custom - Use the `.mvsconfig` to create your own

-Upcoming languages: Python and JavaScript so they can have an MVS system and the benefits.
+Upcoming languages: Python and JavaScript so they can have an MVS system and the benefits, and `mvs` can start supporting package registries.
+These language implementations may end up generation the language specific files with version setup so that the MVS resolution is realized with npm and pip.

 The main difference from go mods is that `mvs`, generally, is not introspecting your code to determine dependencies.